 Production artist roles can vary between agencies, but the roles are generally the same and all require strong drive, communication skills, and the ability to work in a fast-paced environment.

-On the other hand, print production is all about printed materials from mailers to brochures to posters to manuals, to stationery, and more.
-Print production is all about understanding layout, sizing, color, sharpness to ensure the printed materials look their best and work according to the brief/creative vision.
+On the other hand, print production is all about printed materials, from mailers to brochures to posters to manuals, to stationery, and more.
+Print production is all about understanding layout, sizing, color, and sharpness to ensure the printed materials look their best and work according to the brief/creative vision.